Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Abstract

 \section{Abstract}

-Dengue viral infections show unique infection patterns arising from its four serotypes, (DENV-1,2,3,4).Its effects range from simple fever in primary infections to potentially fatal secondary infections.
-We analytically and numerically analyse the humoral response of a host to primary and secondary dengue infection using micro-epidemic models.
-The models incorporate time delays, antibody dependent enhancement (ADE), a dynamic switch and a correlation factor between different DENV serotypes.
-We find that the viral load goes down to undetectable levels within 7-14 days of infection in both cases.
-Stability analysis of the model shows interesting dependence on the time delays.
-We demonstrate the existence of a critical value for the immune response parameter, beyond which re-infection with a homologous serotype is not detectable.
-For secondary infections of a different serotype, the homologous antibody production is enhanced due to the influence of heterologous antibodies and is also controlled by the correlation factor, a measure of similarities between the different DENV serotypes involved, introduced in this work.
-We successfully replicate clinically observed humoral responses for primary and secondary infections. \keywords{Humoral immune response \and Antibody dependent enhancement \and Correlation factor among serotypes \and Time delay \and Stability analysis} \subclass{37N25 \and 34A34 \and 92B05 \and 92C60}
+Dengue viral infections show unique infection patterns arising from its four serot- ypes, (DENV-1,2,3,4).
+Its effects range from simple fever in primary infections to potentially fatal secondary infections.
+We analytically and numerically analyse virus dynamics and humoral response in a host during primary and secondary dengue infection for long periods using micro-epidemic models.
+The models presented here incorporate time delays, antibody dependent enhancement (ADE), a dynamic switch and a correlation factor between different DENV serotypes.
+We find that the viral load goes down to undetectable levels within 7-14 days as is observed for dengue infection, in both cases.
+For primary infection, the stability analysis of steady states shows interesting dependence on the time delay involved in the production of antibodies from plasma cells.
+We demonstrate the existence of a critical value for the immune response parameter, beyond which the infection gets completely cured.
+For secondary infections with a different serotype, the homologous antibody production is enhanced due to the influence of heterologous antibodies.
+The antibody production is also controlled by the correlation factor, which is a measure of similarities between the different DENV serotypes involved.
+Our results agree with clinically observed humoral responses for primary and secondary infections. \keywords{Humoral immune response \and Antibody dependent enhancement \and Correlation factor among serotypes \and Time delay \and Stability analysis} \subclass{37N25 \and 34A34 \and 92B05 \and 92C60}